 This condition is one of the most common respiratory illnesses.
-Here are symptoms and what you can do about them.
+Learn here about symptoms of bronchitis and what you can do about them.

 Bronchitis is a respiratory illness that occurs when the air passages between the nose and the lungs, known as bronchi or bronchial tubes, become swollen and inflamed.

 It can be caused by a viral or bacterial infection, or in some instances by exposure to chemicals, such as air pollution or pesticides.
 It can be diagnosed with a chest x-ray, blood test, or lung function test.

 While most cases are mild or temporary, if left untreated can become severe enough to cause death, especially for the very young or very old.

 As the bronchi in the lungs become inflamed, the air passages swell.
 This makes it more difficult for your lungs to move air in and out, which causes difficulty breathing.
 According to the National Heart, Lung, and Blood Institute, this difficulty breathing is the most common symptom of bronchitis.

 Difficulty breathing often appears as a persistent cough that can linger for days, weeks, or even months.
 This cough is frequently productive, causing you to bring up mucous or phlegm.
 The inflammation may cause a feeling of tightness in your chest and breathlessness, especially with physical activity.
 You may also hear a squeaky or whistling sound when you breathe, which is known as wheezing.

 There are two different types of bronchitis, acute and chronic bronchitis.
 They have different causes, as well as additional symptoms, which may help you and your doctor identify which type you are suffering from.

 Symptoms and management of acute bronchitis